Mineral processing: History

-Before the advent of heavy machinery the raw ore was broken up using hammers wielded by hand, a process called "spalling".
-Before long, mechanical means were found to achieve this.
-For instance, stamp mills were used in Samarkand as early as 973.
-They were also in use in medieval Persia.
+Before the advent of heavy machinery, raw ore was broken up using hammers wielded by hand, a process called "spalling".
+Eventually, mechanical means were found to achieve this.
+For instance, stamp mills were being used in central Asia in the vicinity of Samarkand as early as 973.
+There is evidence the process was in use in Persia in the early medieval period.
 By the 11th century, stamp mills were in widespread use throughout the medieval Islamic world, from Islamic Spain and North Africa in the west to Central Asia in the east.
 A later example was the Cornish stamps, consisting of a series of iron hammers mounted in a vertical frame, raised by cams on the shaft of a waterwheel and falling onto the ore under gravity.